'American Oligarchs' Reveals How Trump, Kushner Families Learned To Work The System

 Your purchase helps support NPR programming.
 How?

 He left Germany because of inheritance laws.
 He was not the oldest son, and he was only going to be able to inherit a small plot of land.
-Also, Germany was at war and he didn't want to enter the army.
+Also, Germany was at war, and he didn't want to enter the army.
 So he came to America and got work immediately as a barber.
 He lived in New York City and decided he wanted to make more money.
-So he went West. ...
+So he went west. ...

 It was ... the end of the gold rush era.
 And so people streamed northward.
-And it was an incredibly arduous passage to this territory in [what was] really Alaska then, or I guess Northwest Canada.
+And it was an incredibly arduous passage to this territory in [what was] really Alaska then, or, I guess, northwest Canada.
 There was this dream of people going there.
-They had to carry 1,000 lbs. of goods with them to make sure that they would make the trip.
+They had to carry 1,000 pounds of goods with them to make sure that they would make the trip.
 So it was a really hard trip, and they had to eat horse meat along the way, and there were driving mosquitoes.
 But when they got there, they were looking for gold.

-Not very many people made money from the gold rush, but Friedrich Trump managed to escape the gold rush with a lot of money and bring it back East, which is how they started the Trump family real estate business.
+Not very many people made money from the gold rush, but Friedrich Trump managed to escape the gold rush with a lot of money and bring it back east, which is how they started the Trump family real estate business.

-On Donald Trump's father, Fred Trump's, involvement in the New York political machine
+On the involvement of Donald Trump's father, Fred Trump, in the New York political machine

-In the mid-1930s, [Fred] goes into a Brooklyn courtroom with very little real estate experience ... buying, building houses and selling them one by one until he actually got out of the business because of the Depression.
+In the mid-1930s, [Fred Trump] goes into a Brooklyn courtroom with very little real estate experience ... buying, building houses and selling them one by one until he actually got out of the business because of the Depression.
 And he goes and he ... makes an argument for why he should get an assignment from a judge to take over a piece of a bankrupt company.
 But he realizes along the way that ... the judges are controlled by the Brooklyn political machine.
 And to get the judge's attention, he needs to become close to the Brooklyn political machine. ...

 So Fred Trump becomes one of the largest donors to the Democratic Party.
 He becomes very, very close to a Democratic political club called the Madison Club.
 And the way these clubs worked at the time was that they would get people out to the polls and they would sort of offer jobs to the people that were loyal.
 And they control everything.